 Overnight Buy Power Release

 You cannot use “Day Trading Buying Power” to hold positions overnight.
 If you make a decision to hold a position overnight, you must liquidate that position before you buy more of that same position.
 When you cover a position you had held overnight, we can allow the DAS Trader software to give you a release of buy power.
 This release will show up in both your intraday and overnight buy power numbers on the software.
 The reason for this is because the overnight buy power amount shown in the software is only informational.
 It does not actually limit you to only trading that amount because the software does not know how long you will hold a position when you open it.
 The release that goes into your intraday buy power CANNOT be used for intraday trading (day trading).
 If you do any intraday trades (day trades), they can only be done using the initial intraday buy power you had before you covered the overnight position and got an additional release.
 You cannot use the newly released funds for new day trades.
 It can ONLY be used for taking new overnight positions.
 If you do use the released funds for new intraday trades (day trades) then you will get a day trading (DT) margin call.
 That type of DT call can ONLY be met by depositing new funds.
-If you get a DT call and do not deposit funds to meet that call, your account will be restricted for 90 days which means you will only be allowed to trade once a day up to 2 times the aggregate excess in the account until the call due date.
-After the call due date the account can only trade 1 time the aggregate of cash available until the 90 day restriction is lifted.
+If you get a DT call and do not deposit funds to meet that call, your account will be restricted for 90 days which means your account will not be issued any buying power during the 90 day restriction.

 The DT Call must be met in order to remove the restriction.
 If you meet the call and you do not use the funds, those funds can be returned after two full business days.